Who are the men that pick for scraps amongst the ruins of the end of history?

 And it goes on and says he's not being replaced because he's not the candidate.

-Though I think she'd be a great candidate.
+It even says Layla's not the candidate yet either, though I think she'd be a great candidate.

-forever yeah forever you're not going to you're not going to straighten out London and law and order through taking the mayoralty.
+You're not going to straighten out London and law and order through taking the mayoralty.

 Sean Bailey did better than anyone thought.

-It suggested that if people really voted you could get rid of Khan, but he still didn't win.
+It suggested that if people really voted, you could get rid of Khan, but he still didn't win.

 You know who else hates Sadiq Khan?